ToxicFrog/doom-mods/README.md

 Projectiles home in on enemies.
 Higher levels will lock on from further away and be more maneuverable when homing.

-### Incendiary Shots *(Weapon only)*

-Shots cause enemies to ignite.
-Fire does more damage the more health the target has, up to a maximum of 50% of the target's max health.
-If an enemy that has "burned out" heals, it will start taking fire damage again, making this particularly effective against modded enemies with regeneration or self-healing.
-Stacks cause it to do the damage faster (but do not increase the total damage dealt).

 ### Life Leech *(Player only)*

 Restores health when you attack, by 1% per level of the damage dealt.
 Cannot exceed your normal health limit.